hackclub/slash-z/api/NOTES.md

 - Most transcoding I tested took about 50-80% of the duration of the call (ie. hour long call took about 40 min to transcode)
 - Transcoding takes a minute minimum (ie. 10 second zoom call takes a minute before recording shows up on API)

+---

+Before I start playing with extra DB tables & columns etc. I'm going to just link files from the app home screen.
+I'll check how the performance is & build out actual db changes when rate-limits/lag is becoming a problem.